 This organization describes its purpose and scope as follows: "Since 1971, the Arms Control Association is proud to have played a part in advancing and securing major arms control and nonproliferation successes that have helped avoid bad situations from becoming much worse.
 The Arms Control Association has shown it can deliver authoritative information, ideas and analysis that help shape the public policy debate in Washington, across the United States and around the world."
-By entering "arms sales" in the search box, the debater can gain access to such reports as "Time to Ban Cluster Munitions Transfers" and "U.S. Remains Top Arms Provider."
+By entering "artificial intelligence" in the search box, the debater can access articles such as "The Challenges of Using Emerging Technology" and "Pentagon Asks More for Autonomous Weapons."
+When "cyber" is entered in the search box, the following reports can be accessed: "Cyber Battles, Nuclear Outcomes?
+Dangerous New Pathways to Escalation" and "The Dangers of Using Cyberattacks to Counter Nuclear Threats."